-1. When you are not looking for immediate cost cuts
+Case 1.
+When you are not looking for immediate cost cuts

 While the main attractive feature of offshore software production is the lower cost that is associated with outsourcing work to other countries. it is actually not always the cheapest option in the short term.

-If you have an unlimited budget you need to burn through quick you could spend it on the hidden costs of using offshore software product development such as additional project management, higher bandwidth requirements, and possibly even travel.
+If you have an unlimited budget you need to burn through quickly you could spend it on the hidden costs of using offshore software product development such as additional project management, higher bandwidth requirements, and possibly even travel.

-There is extra time that needs to go into finding the right offshore team for you to work with which can result in short term financial loss for your company as you are spending your time on this instead of other tasks.
+There is extra time that needs to go into finding the right offshore development team for you to work with which can result in a short-term financial loss for your company as you are spending your time on this instead of other tasks.

-If your company is in fact looking for a more long term relationship with the offshore developers, this route may be beneficial to you.
+If your company is in fact looking for a more long-term relationship with the offshore developers, this route may be beneficial to you.

-2. When you are a new company or start-up not looking for customer feedback
+Case 2.
+When you are a new company or start-up not looking for customer feedback

 One of the key things to keep in mind when starting a company is the culture.
-This requires employees who fit the specific values of your company, these employees can take a while to find since not everyone who applies will be inline with your vision.
+This requires employees who fit the specific values of your company, these employees can take a while to find since not everyone who applies will be in line with your vision.

 Communication between employees is very critical at this stage of business and this is an aspect that you will often compromise on when you offshore your software product development.

 Language differences can also be a barrier to effective communication between parties.
-In the early stages of a company or start-up, the customers reaction to the software is essential to the development process so that the final product can be of the highest quality possible.
+In the early stages of a company or start-up, the customer’s reaction to the software is essential to the development process so that the final product can be of the highest quality possible.

 So if you are looking to create a new product with little to no customer feedback, then offshore development may be the way to go for you.

-3. When you don’t know what you want exactly and don’t care about the final quality of the software
+Case 3.
+When you don’t know what you want exactly and don’t care about the final quality of the software

-There are many high quality offshore companies that will provide reliable and excellent work, but unfortunately there are also plenty of companies that will not.
-With a cheaper price you may compromise the quality of the final product.
+There are many high-quality offshore companies that will provide reliable and excellent work, but unfortunately, there are also plenty of companies that will not.
+With a cheaper price, you may compromise the quality of the final product.

-There are many stories on blogs and forums about companies struggles with offshore software developers, including cases where the product was never even delivered.
+There are many stories on blogs and forums about company’s struggles with offshore software developers, including cases where the product was never even delivered.
 With this in mind, companies that are looking for the best possible software to be developed must be very careful in who they pick to give their projects to.

 Quality can also be compromised during the development process if communication is not effective enough.
 This can be due to both the offshore developers and the company outsourcing their work if they do not give enough context around their software product or provide clear enough expectations.